Blollo/reactive-js/README.md

 };
 ```

+Interpolations work inside any element except `<script>` and `<style>` tags.
+They can contain any JavaScript expression that references store keys.

 ---

 ### Conditional Rendering

 #### `[if]` or `data-if`

 Conditionally renders an element (adds/removes from DOM).
+All effects inside the element's subtree are stopped when hidden and re-created when shown.

 ```html
 <div [if]="isVisible">